IsekaiMetaverse/Isekai-Story-Page-Near/README.md

 <<<<<<< HEAD
 =======
-This app is on Mumbai Testnet
+This app is on Aurora Testnet

 >>>>>>> ab2ed6f (master)